-Since its launch in 2016, TikTok has gained huge popularity to become one of the fastest growing social media platform globally.
-As far as TikTok for real estate is concerned, the app is quickly becoming an integral part of real estate social media strategies.
+TikTok remains a widely popular social media platform globally.
+As far as TikTok for real estate is concerned, the app continues to be an integral part of real estate social media strategies.

 But just how widely used is TikTok?
-Well, according to these stats by Oberlo:
+Well, according to these stats by InfluencerMarketingHub:

-- TikTok users spend an average of 52 minutes per day on the app
+- TikTok users spend more than 850 minutes per month on the app

 So, how can your real estate business leverage the power of this video app?
 That’s what we’ll look at in today’s blog.